Leigh House

 It is made of local lias stone with Hamstone dressings.
-It is "E" shaped with the five-bay east elevation of two storeys with attics above them.
+It is E-shaped, with the five-bay east elevation having two storeys with attics above them.
 The north and south sides are of six bays.
 The main room on the ground floor is the Great Hall which, along with other rooms, still contains original large fireplaces.

 The house was modified in 1893, and then sold by the descendants of the Henley family in 1919.
 Subsequent owners included the local MP George Davies.
-After his death many of the furnishings of the house were sold at auction.
+After his death, many of the furnishings of the house were sold at auction.
 The house has since been divided into four residences.